ortus-docs/testbox-docs/introduction.md

 ## CI Servers

-Here is a listing of the major CI servers:
+Here is a listing of some of the major CI servers:

 * Jenkins - https://jenkins.io/
 * Gitlab - https://gitlab.com/